zackforbing/ruby-submissions/1507/04-linked_lists.markdown

 #### Notes

+* 16 tests all pass
+* Got through all functionality
+* Good effort on testing, include edge cases for the more difficult parts
+* Consistent iteration use
+* Some parts are a bit difficult to mentally parse

 #### Scores

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Encapsulation:
+* Encapsulation: 2
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Looping / Recursion:
+* Looping / Recursion: 3

 ### Jeff Ruane